rerobots/docs/tutorial_proxy_fixedmisty.md

 "camera streams".
 This will start the camera stream and generate a URL for viewing it.

 Find the link with text "open camera stream".
 Open this link in a new browser window.
+Try arranging the camera stream window on one side of your desktop and the Misty API Explorer window on the other side, as shown in this screenshot:
+![screenshot of the camera stream and Misty API Explorer side-by-side](/fig/tutorial_proxy_fixedmisty_finalarrange.png)

 ## Conclusion